-The ideal reference is someone who has seen you on the job, can speak to your work quality, and report on how well you performed in a similar position or setting.
-If the interviewer is able to actually communicate with a number of people who are able to confirm the employment history detailed on your resume, and these folks are willing to stick their necks out and vouch for you, he or she will feel that due diligence has been done in vetting you as a potential new employee.
-Yes, interviewers are fully aware you will most likely provide the names of people who will (or should) say only good things about you, but more about that later.
+The ideal reference is someone who has seen you on the job and can speak to your work quality.
+They can report on how well you performed in a similar position or setting.
+The interviewer would like to actually talk with a number of people who are able to confirm your employment history.
+If these people are willing to stick their necks out to vouch for you, great!
+He or she will feel that due diligence has been done in vetting you.
+Yes, interviewers are aware you will likely provide the names of people who will (or should) say only good things.
+More about that later.

-First and foremost, NEVER list someone as a professional reference unless you have personally contacted them and obtained their approval to do so.
+First and foremost, NEVER list someone as a professional reference unless you have personally contacted them and obtained their agreement to be listed.
 Nothing reflects your lack of professionalism like having an interviewer call a reference who says, “Oh, um, I didn’t know Mary listed me as a reference.”
 This places your reference in an uncomfortable and awkward situation, forcing them to decide on-the-spot whether or not to talk to the unfamiliar caller, and if so, how much to say.
-In today’s litigious, sue-me-sue-you environment, people are understandably hesitant to say almost anything to an unexpected and unknown caller seeking employment information, especially if asked probing questions about your personality, abilities, skills, etc.
+In today’s litigious, sue-me-sue-you environment, people are understandably hesitant to say almost anything to an unexpected and unknown caller.
+This is especially true when the caller is seeking employment information and asking probing questions about your personality, abilities, skills, etc.

 The professional reference should be qualified to speak about you.